ForumViriumHelsinki/OpenDataSamples/README.md

 # Open Data samples

 This repository contains directories jupyter-notebooks.
-They are intended to demonstrate
+They are intended to demonstrate some data sets produced in open data projects by Forum Virium Helsinki.

+Note that this is still very experimental way for us to share data.

 # Getting started